Inclusive Curriculum and Assessment

 Transforming

-regularly see how results from assessments influence the groups and classes I am placed in and I participate in goal setting as part of the process.
+I regularly (about monthly) see how my assessment results influence the groups and/or classes I am placed in, and my teacher and I use the data to co-develop my goals.

 Selected Rating: None